 Now that I have drawn your attention, you must understand here that portable gaming is not all about having great consoles and great games to play.
 It’s about mobility and being spontaneous.
-It’s about calling your friends and gathering them to play a hack of a tournament, each member bringing its platform and creating a joint with others.
-It’s about getting your gear in the train and playing until you reach destination, without feeling the need of your PC or console back home.
+It’s about calling your friends and gathering them to play a heck of a tournament, each member bringing its platform and creating a joint with others.
+It’s about getting your gear on the train and playing until you reach your destination without feeling the need for your PC or console back home.

-Also considering mobility, nVidia had another great idea which should be implemented soon enough.
+Also, considering mobility, Nvidia had another great idea that should be implemented soon enough.
 Known as the GRID Platform, the nVidia cloud-gaming solution is something that will revolutionize who we think and perceive technical specifications.

 When cloud-computing will fully come into effect for the gaming world, people will no longer need a state of the art device to play demanding games.

-Everything will be processed remotely, by powerful machines like the Piston above, and end-users will only need a terminal from which to connect, an Ethernet connection powerful enough to stream data and of course, a subscription to services like the GRID.
+Everything will be processed remotely by powerful machines like the Piston above, and end-users will only need a terminal from which to connect, an Ethernet connection powerful enough to stream data and a subscription to services like the GRID.

-Moreover, pausing and the principle of location will become somewhat irrelevant, with users being given the chance to catch-up with their quest from any type of terminal as long as they can connect.
-Although still in a testing phase, the project looks great.
+Moreover, pausing and the principle of location will become somewhat irrelevant, with users being given a chance to catch up with their quest from any terminal as long as they can connect.
+Although still in the testing phase, the project looks great.

-And thus, the most powerful steps in the portable gaming technology have been made: new consoles, new games, and new ideas.
+And thus, the most decisive steps in portable gaming technology have been made: new consoles, new games, and new ideas.